Two platforms, one question: what is it actually costing you?

 FishingBooker operates as a marketplace — anglers find and book charters directly on the platform, and you pay a commission for each booking that comes through.
 The commission rate is set by the captain, anywhere between 10% and 30% of the trip price.

 That commission rate also affects your placement in search results.
-FishingBooker's ranking algorithm incorporates commission as one factor among several — alongside review score, realization rate, and Instant Book status — and captains who set higher commissions receive a measurable ranking boost.
+FishingBooker's ranking algorithm incorporates commission as one factor among several — alongside review score, reliability score, and Instant Book status — and FishingBooker's own captain docs say a higher commission "can give your listing an additional boost" in the search results.
 The practical effect: to stay visible in competitive markets, there is quiet upward pressure on your commission rate over time.

 There is also FishingBooker Direct, a separate product where FishingBooker's booking widget sits on your own website.
 Direct bookings carry no commission but do carry a payment processing fee of 2.65% plus $0.03 per transaction — roughly what any payment processor would charge.